 Deirdre: For me, yes.
 So one of the great parts of experiencing Jamaica is that I moved away for seven years and I came back.
-And so I have a good example of coming back as like a foreigner, as like a visitor, because I'm returning, but I've also experienced Jamaica as a local, and I see the different dichotomies.
+And so I have a good example of coming back as like a foreigner, as like a visitor, because I'm returning, but I've also experienced Jamaica like a local, and I see the different dichotomies.
 But for me it really is safe in the sense that you can travel around Jamaica and the Caribbean as a solo traveler, which I do.
-I just jump in my car, or gets a driver, and I go to different parishes.
+I just jump in my car or gets a driver, and I go to different parishes.
 You can also walk around and just explore.
 You do have to pay attention to ... which is for me, general safety rules, no matter where you go.
-Pay attention to how much jewelry you have on, or maybe taking care about the amount of money that you walk around with, and just paying attention to going out alone at night.
+Pay attention to how much jewelry you have on, or maybe taking care of the amount of money that you walk around with, and just paying attention to going out alone at night.

 Deirdre: But for me, this is something that I would do no matter where I am and what's important or what's interesting as well is that I had the opportunity to speak with over 30 other visitors who are women, in Jamaica, who have visited Jamaica and they all share the same sentiment.
 So they all are saying, "Yes, just pay attention to your valuables, know where you're going beforehand, take chartered or regulated transportation, which is available everywhere."
 But you're also safe.
 We had women who motorbiked around the country for three weeks and were okay.
-So for me, it is generally, just a general safe place.
+So for me, it is generally, just a generally safe place.
 It's not crazy.
 It's not, "Oh my God what's going to happen to me?" [crosstalk 00:06:16]

 Kim: And those rules would apply to any type of traveler.

 Deirdre: Yeah.
 I would say though that one caveat might be, as a woman in the Caribbean, which for me it's no matter if it's inappropriate, good, bad or inappropriate, we do have our men who like to share their appreciation for the female form.
-And so you might be called and saying, "Hey beautiful."
+And so you might be called and said, "Hey beautiful."
 That can sometimes be alarming.